 The control panel assembly (Figure 2-1) consist of two panels, the Operator Panel and the Switch Panel.
-The control panel assembly can be mounted on the genset or in a freestanding cabinet located near the genset.
-In either location, the function of the control panel assembly switches and indicators remain the same.

-Dependent on site requirements, the Operator Panel is either mounted on the control panel assembly (full-featured) as shown in Figure 2-1 or is contained in a separate enclosure and mounted remotely of the control panel assembly.
+Dependent on site requirements, the Operator Panel is either mounted on the control panel assembly (full-featured) as shown in Figure 2-1 or contained in a separate enclosure and mounted remotely of the control panel assembly.

-The function of several buttons on the operator panel will vary dependent on the location of the operator panel (remote or local of the control panel assembly).
+The function of several buttons on the control panel will vary dependent on the location of the control panel (remote or local of the control panel assembly).
 If the function differs, it is noted as either "remote" or "local operator panel" in the button description.